adamcharnock/seed/docs/index.rst

 Other notes & about the author
 ==============================

 The structure of Seed is heavily based on that of `pip <https://github.com/pypa/pip/>`_.
-It is still a bit rough around the edges, but the basic stuff is there.

 I find myself managing a lot of packages as I always have a number of Django projects on the go and sharing reusable code is always a plus.
 I also use Heroku a lot, but Heroku doesn't play